 4.5 Surface Exposure

-Consider the surface's exposure condition to environmental factors such as rain, standing water, sunlight, moisture, salt concentration, .
+Consider the surface's exposure condition to environmental factors such as rain, standing water, sunlight, moisture, salt concentration.
 Surfaces exposed to harsh conditions may require more durable water repellents.

 5 SELECTION OF WATER REPELLENTS

-The selection of water repellents depends on a variety of factors that influence the effectiveness, suitability, and longevity of the treatment, such as surface material composition and characteristics, environmental conditions, application method, performance requirements and aesthetic considerations etc. a brief guideline for selection of suitable water repellents is given below:
+The selection of water repellents depends on a variety of factors that influence the effectiveness, suitability, and longevity of the treatment, such as surface material composition and characteristics, environmental conditions, application method, performance requirements and aesthetic considerations, etc, a brief guideline for selection of suitable water repellents is given below.

 5.1 Silicone Based Water Repellents

-5.1.1 Silicone based water repellents are typically used for dense surfaces like stone, tiles, wood, masonry etc.
+5.1.1 Silicone based water repellents are typically used for dense surfaces like stone, tiles, wood, masonry, etc.

 5.1.2 Silicone based water repellents work by creating a flexible, hydrophobic layer on the surface that repels water while allowing moisture vapor to escape.
 This makes them highly effective at protecting a variety of surfaces from water damage while maintaining the material’s breathability and appearance.

-5.1.3 The general life expectancy for Silicone based water repellents are 3 to 4 years for water mix and 5 to 9 years for solvent mix, subject to the climatic conditions.
+5.1.3 The general life expectancy for silicone based water repellents are 3 to 4 years for water mix and 5 to 9 years for solvent mix, subject to the climatic conditions.

 5.2 Silane Based Water Repellents